btfspace/autocomment/README.md

 $ python3 main.py
 ```
 Wait for the channel names to be checked and leave the script enabled.
 That's it, autocommenting is running.
+The specified comment will be written on each new message with a discussion in the channel.
 ### License
 THERE IS NO LICENSE